Associate of Applied Science in Nursing

 Format and Location

-Classes specific to the Nursing program will be taught inside the Center for Health Professions on NWACC's campus in Bentonville.
+Courses specific to the nursing program will be taught inside the Center for Health Professions on NWACC's campus in Bentonville.

 Pre-Nursing Student Advisement Sessions